suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #  Introduction

 A firmware update mechanism is an essential security feature for IoT devices to deal with vulnerabilities.
 While the transport of firmware images to the devices themselves is important there are already various techniques available, such as the Lightweight Machine-to-Machine (LwM2M) protocol offering device management of IoT devices.
-Equally important is the inclusion of meta-data about the conveyed firmware image (in the form of a manifest) and the use of end-to-end security protection to detect modifications and (optionally) to make reverse engineering more difficult.
+Equally important is the inclusion of metadata about the conveyed firmware image (in the form of a manifest) and the use of end-to-end security protection to detect modifications and (optionally) to make reverse engineering more difficult.
 End-to-end security allows the author, who builds the firmware image, to be sure that no other party (including potential adversaries) can install firmware updates on IoT devices without adequate privileges.
 This authorization process is ensured by the use of dedicated symmetric or asymmetric keys installed on the IoT device: for use cases where only integrity protection is required it is sufficient to install a trust anchor on the IoT device.
 For confidentiality protected firmware images it is additionally required to install either one or multiple symmetric or asymmetric keys on the IoT device.
 Starting security protection at the author is a risk mitigation technique so firmware images and manifests can be stored on untrusted repositories; it also reduces the scope of a compromise of any repository or intermediate system to be no worse than a denial of service.

-It is assumed that the reader is familiar with the high-level firmware update architecture {{I-D.ietf-suit-architecture}}.
+It is assumed that the reader is familiar with the high-level firmware update architecture {{I-D.ietf-suit-architecture}} and the threats, requirements, and user stories in {{I-D.ietf-suit-information-model}}.

-Most Update and Trusted Execution operations are composed of the same small set of fundamental operations, such as copying a firmware image from one place to another, checking that a firmware image is correct, verifying that the specified firmware is the correct firmware for the device, or unpacking a firmware.
-By using these fundamental operations in different orders and changing the parameters they use, a great many use cases can be supported by the same encoding.
-The SUIT manifest uses this observation to heavily optimize update metadata for consumption by constrained devices.
+Most operations are composed of the same small set of steps, such as copying a firmware image from one place to another, checking that a firmware image is correct, verifying that the specified firmware is the correct firmware for the device, or unpacking a firmware.
+By using these steps in different orders and changing the parameters they use, the use cases can be supported by the same encoding.
+The SUIT manifest uses this observation to heavily optimize metadata for consumption by constrained devices.

 While the SUIT manifest is informed by and optimized for firmware update use cases, there is nothing in the {{I-D.ietf-suit-information-model}} that restricts its use to only firmware use cases.
-Software update and delivery of arbitrary data can equally be managed by SUIT-based metadata.
+Software update and delivery of arbitrary configuration/personalization data can equally be managed by SUIT manifests.

 #  Conventions and Terminology

 {::boilerplate bcp14}

-The following terminology is used throughout this document.
+The following terminology is used throughout this document:

 * SUIT: Software Update for the Internet of Things, the IETF working group for this standard.
 * Payload: A piece of information to be delivered.
 Typically Firmware for the purposes of SUIT.
 * Resource: A piece of information that is used to construct a payload.
 * Manifest: A piece of information that describes one or more payloads, one or more resources, and the processors needed to transform resources into payloads.
+* Envelope: A container for the authentication wrapper, authorization information, severed fields and the manifest itself.
 * Update: One or more manifests that describe one or more payloads.
 * Update Authority: The owner of a cryptographic key used to sign updates, trusted by Recipients.
 * Recipient: The system, typically an IoT device, that receives a manifest.